scrubbbbs/cbird/readme.md

 - MGLW: difference image clips white/light shades of grayscale images
 - Windows: white flash when MGLW is displayed
 - replace getenv() calls with qt version
+- weeds: when deleting a file, do something about broken weeds condition
+- weeds: add something to report and fix broken weed records, maybe part of -update

 Compiling
 =========================